-Depart early for the DamnoenSaduak Floating Market which is 110 kms west of Bangkok.
-On your journey today, pass leisurely by rice paddies and salt fields.
+Depart early for the DamnoenSaduak Floating Market which is 110 km west of Bangkok.
+On your journey, today, you’ll pass leisurely by rice paddies and salt fields.
 You will make a stop en–route to visit a farmhouse and watch locals produce sugar from coconut.
-The tour continues with a 30 minute speedboat trip along fruit plantation to see Thai houses and the traditional way of life.
+The tour continues with a 30-minute speedboat trip along fruit plantation to see Thai houses and the traditional way of life.

-After the market, you visit a wood carving factory.
+After the market, you’ll visit a wood carving factory.

 Arrive in Kanchanaburi town by midday.
-You spend time visiting the world–famous bridge over the River Kwai, a part of the Death Railway constructed by Allied prisoners of war.
-You have the opportunity to take a train ride on Death Railway through magnificent scenery, passing over the original wooden viaduct constructed by Allied POWs.
+You’ll spend time visiting the world-famous bridge over the River Kwai, a part of the Death Railway constructed by Allied prisoners of war.
+You’ll have the opportunity to take a train ride on Death Railway through magnificent scenery, passing over the original wooden viaduct constructed by Allied POWs.

-After lunch at local restaurant you leave Kanchanaburi, passing green paddy fields, villages, and temples then return to Bangkok.
+After lunch at a local restaurant, you will leave Kanchanaburi, passing green paddy fields, villages, and temples then return to Bangkok.

-Arrive to your hotel in late afternoon, check in and rest for the day.
+Arrive at your hotel in the late afternoon, check in and rest for the day.